Wenbintum/WWL-GPR/README.md

 ## Authors
 This software was primarily written by Wenbin Xu who was advised by Prof. Mie Andersen.

+## Acknowledgements
+The WWL-GPR implementation is based on the [Wasserstein Weisfeiler-Lehman Graph Kernels](https://arxiv.org/abs/1906.01277)

 ## License
 PWWG-GPR is released under the MIT License.